The Park Garden Trail - Nottingham

 PASIC provides practical, financial and emotional support to families facing childhood cancer in the East Midlands.
 They fund support workers at Nottingham and Leicester Children's Hospitals, organise trips and activities, financial support for struggling families, and make sure nobody faces childhood cancer alone.

 The Radford Care Group centre (Est 1968) welcomes older people, who are provided with companionship, activities, refreshments and hot lunches - with specialist services for those needing extra support.
 The Group also supports carers, giving them much needed respite.
+The Group's overall aim is to alleviate loneliness and isolation for older citizens and their carers, who often feel left to cope alone.

 The Wolfpack Project is Nottingham’s only youth organisation dedicated to reducing loneliness and promoting positive mental health among people aged 16-35.
 Through a combination of one-to-one support, social groups, events, and more, they aim to create support networks and build communities between isolated young people.
 Run by Nottingham locals who have had personal experience with loneliness and isolation in their lives, they are passionate about providing safe and welcoming spaces to all young people, regardless of background or circumstance.